nikspyratos/toybox/README.md

     - **Testing**: [PestPHP](https://pestphp.com/)
     - **Observability/Metrics**: [Laravel Pulse](https://laravel.com/docs/11.x/pulse) and [Laravel Telescope](https://laravel.com/docs/11.x/telescope)
     - **Linting, Code Quality, Static Analysis**: [Duster](https://github.com/tighten/duster) for linting, with Pint configuration compatible with PHP Insights.
 [Rustywind](https://github.com/avencera/rustywind) for Tailwind classes. for Tailwind classes.
 [Larastan](https://github.com/nunomaduro/larastan), [PHP Insights](https://phpinsights.com/) with custom configuration focused on compatibility.
+    - **Asset bundling**: Bun is supported by default, otherwise this uses a standard Laravel installation of Vite & Tailwind.
 - **CI/CD**: Good old Bash scripts.
 - **Cache, queues, etc.**: For some "easy" scaling and portability with SQLite and database drivers, Cache, Queue, Pulse & Telescope have their own separate SQLite database connections.
 This should theoretically avoid any potential write issues if one of the databases needs more frequent writes than others, and makes the app a little more portable (e.g. you can retain your cache as easily as copying a file when moving server).